Yoon Byung-in: Martial Arts knowledge

 The Mongolian quan fa master who taught Yoon chinese martial arts remains unknown.
 His name has never been specified by Yoon nor any of his associates.
 It is speculated that the style this Mongolian martial artist taught to Yoon was either Changquan and/or Yang-style tai chi.
 It is known that early Chuan-fa forms from the YMCA Kwon Bop Bu included Dan Kwon (Duan Quan), Chang Kwon (Changquan), Tai Jo Kwon (Taizuquan), Pal Gi Kwon (Bajiquan), and Doju San (토조산, Escaping Mist) and others.

 Yoon learnt Shudokan Karate under Kanken Toyama.
 Yoon has been awarded 4th Dan Black by Toyama.
 One of the styles of quan fa that Toyama had studied in Taiwan was tai chi, and he is known to have taught this to several of his advanced students, including Yoon.

-Despite heading a notable kwan in post-World War II Korea and being associated with various figures that would be involved in creation of Taekwondo, Yoon Byung-in himself was never directly involved in creation of the afromentioned martial art.
+Despite heading a notable kwan in post-World War II Korea and being associated with various figures that would be involved in creation of Taekwondo, Yoon Byung-in himself was never directly involved in creation of the afore-mentioned martial art.
 Yoon was taken to North Korea in August 1950, during the early phases of the Korean War and was not involved in the unification process of the kwans that would begin c.
 1955 and finalized in 1959 with establishment of Korea Taekwondo Association.

 It has been reported that in mid-1960s, Yoon Byung-in served as a martial arts instructor for Korean People's Army and has contributed to the development of Gyeoksul.